-LTM Lift Turn Move Ltd is open from 9 – 5pm Monday – Friday
+LTM Lift Turn Move Ltd is open from 8.30am – 5pm Monday to Thursday and 8.30am – 2.30pm on a Friday.
+However the office is normally open outside of these times.

 Where is LTM - Lift Turn Move Ltd based?

-We're based in the UK and Germany, full address and contact details can be found oun our about page.
+We're based in the UK, full address and contact details can be found oun our about page.

 How do I set up a trade account?